flink-extended/ai-flow/docs/content/deployment/deploying_scheduler.md

 ## Configuration

-This section show a list of all the configurations we added to Airflow to make it works with AIFlow.
+This section shows a list of all Airflow configurations that should be considered.
 Please refer to [Airflow Configuration Reference](https://airflow.apache.org/docs/apache-airflow/2.0.0/configurations-ref.html) for all other configurations.